 - More handwashing facilities and/or hand sanitiser.

 The best way to wash your hands is using soap and water for at least 20 seconds - watch this NHS video for the correct handwashing technique.

 You’ll need to make sure your team wash their hands and use anti-bacterial products regularly throughout the day, including immediately before and after seeing a client.

 You will always have disinfected your tools and equipment.
-But now that needs to be increased: you should disinfect your tools before and after seeing a client.
+But you’ve probably already learned following the previous lockdowns that disinfecting is so important: keep on disinfecting your tools before and after seeing each client.
 “Make sure the disinfectant and cleaner you use are the right ones to combat the virus”, says Duncan.

 There are lots of products you could use including Barbicide, a hospital-grade EPA approved disinfectant.